Strong Women, Stronger World! Help us shift power and resources to local women leaders.

 How do you ensure that Peru’s indigenous women and girls are equal recipients of – and partners in – Peru’s progress?

-Visionaria Network, one of WomenStrong International’s newest members, is placing its bet on education – not just for girls, not only for Quechua children, but for all secondary students nationwide.
+Visionaria Network, one of WomenStrong International’s newest partners, is placing its bet on education – not just for girls, not only for Quechua children, but for all secondary students nationwide.
 Their goal is to ensure that all students recognize the value of girls and women, and that every girl and boy have the knowledge, skills, and self-confidence to pursue pathways toward opportunity.

 The organization started out with more modest ambitions.